straw-hat-team/adr/adrs/5541831634/README.md

   `<fractalDir>/services/[service name]`.
 * You **must** use `<fractalDir>/components` to store reusable React components.
-You may create a directory to scope the fractal directories to a component, otherwise use use a file.
+You may create a directory to scope the fractal directories to a component, otherwise use a file.
 * You **must** use `<fractalDir>/hooks` to store reusable React hooks.
 * You **must** use `<fractalDir>/types` to store reusable TypeScript types.
 * You **may** use `<fractalDir>/styles` to store components styles such as CSS or Stylesheets.
-* You **may** colocate CSS Module component's styles nex to the the component file by using `[component name].module.[extension]`.
-We recommend create a directory for the component definition in cases you follow this pattern.
+* You **may** colocate CSS Module component's styles next to the component file by using `[component name].module.[extension]`.
+We recommend creating a directory for the component definition in cases you follow this pattern.
-* You **must** use `<fractalDir>/assets` to store files such as images, fonts, and any other files that are not stylesheets or JavaScript files.
+* You **must** use `<fractalDir>/assets` to store files such as images, fonts, and any other files that are no stylesheets or JavaScript files.
 * You **must** use `<fractalDir>/constants` to store constants variables.
 * You **must** use `<fractalDir>/contexts` to store React contexts definitions.
 * You **must** use `<fractalDir>/i18n` to store anything